zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 - shape(Shape, x, y, w, h)

-    Loading shape to canvas
+    Draw a shape to canvas

 - new Shape(svg)

+    // FIXME
-    For loading existing svg to svg
+    For loading an existing svg to svg

 - new Shape(img)

+    // FIXME
     For loading existing jpg/png to svg

 - Basic shapes in p5.js